yaul-org/libyaul/examples/vdp1/README.markdown

 Description
 ===========

-VDP1 example comprehensively tests nearly every feature (even the odd ones) of the VDP1
+Comprehensively test every feature (even the odd ones) of the VDP1